sib-swiss/micmap/Example.md

 This is fabricated data using `grep NC_000021_593_9 /data6/b38/mm_RNAseq_clean_b38.txt >/tmp/NC_000021_593_9.txt`

-The headers mimic real Illumina data but this is mandatory.
+The headers mimic real Illumina data but this is not mandatory.

 ```bash
 cat > /tmp/tst_R1.fq <<EOF